Cyanase: Reaction

 Cyanase enzyme catalyzes the reaction of bicarbonate and cyanate forming carbamate, to be rapidly decomposed into carbon dioxide and ammonia.
 The two adjacent anion binding sights signified by the catalytic Arg 96 residues on different monomers allow this reaction to occur in the pocket.
 Created on ChemDraw.

 The kinetic mechanism is a rapid equilibrium where bicarbonate and cyanate both act as substrates.
 Bicarbonate acts a recycling substrate to cyanase in the production carbamate which then decomposes to complete the metabolism, rather than metabolism via a hydrolysis reaction as formerly believed.

+Some bacteria can overcome the toxicity of environmental cyanate by degrading it via this enzyme.
+Cyanate hydratase is found in bacteria and plants.